eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 | --------- | ----- | ----------------- | ----------- |
 | 1-2 hours | 1 day | Liver<br>*CYP3A4* | Faeces      |

-Doxazosin is typically presented as a mesylate salt, despite not usually being advertised as such.
+Doxazosin is typically presented as a mesilate salt, despite not usually being advertised as such.

 # Ertapenem